dstlmrk/simple-rabbitmq-consumer/README.md

 - Write more tests to verify the functionality of the broker (messages are read only once etc.)
 - Think about [asynchronous code](https://aio-pika.readthedocs.io/en/latest/rabbitmq-tutorial/1-introduction.html)
 - Add pre-commit hook and don't use `ruff --fix . && isort . && black .` :)
+- Better test parametrization (do not load all data in one test)
+- Test broker and database separately
+- Write idempotent tests (wrap up them by transactions)

 ## How to use

 1. Install docker and docker-compose.
 2. Then run `docker compose up`.
-3. For testing on your machine, install dev requirements from `requirements.dev.txt` and run `pytest`.
+3. For testing on your machine, install and run `pytest`.